XavierCHN/x-template/README.md

 1. convert the xlsx, xls kv files into a kv file and put it in the `game/scripts/npc`,
 2. convert `addon.csv` to `addon_*.txt`, (also you can convert them back to `addon.csv`),
-3. convert kv files to `sync_keyvalues.js` for you to fetch kv data in panorama UI, and generates `sync_keyvalues.js.d.ts` for you to use in your typescript code,
+3. convert kv files to json files for you to fetch kv data in panorama UI,
 4. use typescript to write game logic and panorama UI in `content/panorama/src` and `game/scripts/src`.

 - please check `gulpfile.ts` for more details.